Discrete Yamabe problem for polyhedral surfaces: Fundamental definitions and results

-Piecewise flat surfaces and decorated ideal hyperbolic polyhedra are, in fact, equivalent structures. \begin{theorem} Let~$(S,V)$ be a marked surface with a triangulation~$\Delta$. \\\\ Let~$\ell:E_\Delta\to \R_{> 0}$ be a discrete metric on $(S,V,\Delta)$ such that~$\Delta$ is a Delaunay triangulation of the piecewise flat surface~$(S,V,d_{\ell})$.
+Piecewise flat surfaces and decorated hyperbolic surfaces are, in fact, equivalent structures. \begin{theorem2}[{\cite[Theorem~4.12]{bo}}] Let~$(S,V)$ be a marked surface with a triangulation~$\Delta$. \\\\ Let~$\ell:E_\Delta\to \R_{> 0}$ be a discrete metric on $(S,V,\Delta)$ such that~$\Delta$ is a Delaunay triangulation of the piecewise flat surface~$(S,V,d_{\ell})$.
 Let~$\lambda$ be the logarithmic lengths of~$\ell$ defined by Equation~\eqref{eq:log_lengths}.
-Then~$\Delta$ is an ideal Delaunay triangulation of the decorated ideal hyperbolic polyhedron defined on the marked surface~$(S,V)$ by Penner coordinates~$(\Delta, \lambda)$. \\\\ Vice versa, let~$(\Delta, \lambda)$ be Penner coordinates on~$(S,V)$ such that~$\Delta$ is an ideal Delaunay triangulation of the decorated ideal hyperbolic polyhedron defined on~$(S,V)$ by~$(\Delta, \lambda)$.
-Then the map~$\ell:E_\Delta\to \R_{\geq 0}$, defined by Equation~\eqref{eq:log_lengths}, is a discrete metric on~$(S,V,\Delta)$, and~$\Delta$ is a Delaunay triangulation of the polyhedral surface~$(S,V,d_\ell)$. \end{theorem}
+Then~$\Delta$ is an ideal Delaunay triangulation of the decorated hyperbolic surface defined on the marked surface~$(S,V)$ by Penner coordinates~$(\Delta, \lambda)$. \\\\ Vice versa, let~$(\Delta, \lambda)$ be Penner coordinates on~$(S,V)$ such that~$\Delta$ is an ideal Delaunay triangulation of the decorated hyperbolic surface defined on~$(S,V)$ by~$(\Delta, \lambda)$.
+Then the map~$\ell:E_\Delta\to \R_{\geq 0}$, defined by Equation~\eqref{eq:log_lengths}, is a discrete metric on~$(S,V,\Delta)$, and~$\Delta$ is a Delaunay triangulation of the polyhedral surface~$(S,V,d_\ell)$. \end{theorem2}